AntoineZen/CSEL1/report/project.rst

 The *mode* and *duty* commands that are taking an argument are checking it before calling the command handler function.

-Here is the checking for the *mode* command that can take ether "auto" or "manual" arugment:
+Here is the checking for the *mode* command that can take ether "auto" or "manual" argument:

 .. code-block:: c